You can also visit our sister website – https://groups.io/g/mwmasts.

-This website is for those wishing to share technical information about MW/AM mast locations.
+This website is for those wishing to share technical information about MW/AM transmitter sites.
 Photos of masts are not our main concern.

 We have our detailed spreadsheets giving coordinates of LW and MW stations throughout the world at 1kW or more.
 One exception is Oceania where thanks to the small number of stations we have no threshold.